LaunchCode-Education-Archived/cs50x-live/README.md

 * **Live Meetups:** We get together physically in real life on regularly scheduled days.
 This routine will help keep you on track, and give you the opportunity to learn collaboratively with other students.

-* **Mentored Support:** Receive help from an expert Instructor and a team of genius good-looking LaunchCode mentors.
+* **Mentored Support:** Receive help from an expert Instructor and a team of genius, good-looking LaunchCode mentors.

 * **Curated Content:** CS50 contains massive body of course materials.
 Based off our previous experience offering this class, we have compiled and ordered all the course resources into a managable, step-by-step guide to help you learn and digest the concepts and skills you need to know in order to succeed in the course.